rsmets/personal-site/src/content/blog/techincal-team-velocity.md

 - End-to-end testing
 - Ticket tracking

-I have concluded that the most detrimental of these practices is excessive ticket tracking requirements.
+I have concluded that the most detrimental of these practices is team-wide ticket tracking at the technical task level.
 The overhead of maintaining up-to-date tickets not only demands significant time and effort but, more critically, hampers the development of a culture where technical staff take ownership of the complete lifecycle of their work.

 Regarding software development, the organizational segment that benefits most from accurate ticket tracking is the product team, not the engineering team.
 Product team members, who don't work directly within source code management systems, lack the same visibility into development progress.
 In larger organizations, additional layers of reporting and management are even further removed from the software development process.
-This disconnect led to the emergence of various project management methodologies and certifications designed to manage software development: Kanban, Scrum, Agile, and others.
+This disconnect led to the emergence of various project management methodologies and certifications designed to manage software development via various forms of ticketing: Kanban, Scrum, Agile, and others.

 ### Side Step Middle Management

-One of the most memorable aspects of Paul Graham's "Hackers and Painters" was his critique of "pointy-haired middle management."
+One of the most memorable aspects of Paul Graham's famous "Revenge of the Nerds" essay [1] was his critique of "pointy-haired middle management."
 While the spiky hair of the early 2000s has fortunately disappeared, the bureaucratic inefficiency associated with middle management and the operational practices that sustain it should remain a concern for those of us who write software professionally.

 In my most recent professional experience, I had the opportunity to implement my beliefs by eliminating formal ticketing and the Kanban/Scrum management system that was in use.
 This required fostering a culture of ownership and hiring experienced developers who not only appreciated task-level ambiguity but thrived when given the autonomy to make their own implementation decisions and manage their work methods.